subhamay-bhattacharyya/.github/profile/README.md

 ![Subhamay Cloudwork's's GitHub stats](https://github-readme-stats.vercel.app/api?username=bsubhamay&show_icons=true&theme=radical)

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=bsubhamay&show_icons=true&theme=radical)
-- 🔭 I'm currently working on AWS projects
+- 🔭 I'm currently working as a Senior Manager at Capgemni for a legacy to AWS cloud data migration project.
+- 💾 I've overall 23+ years of experience of which 2 years in desktop/client-server application development,16 years as an Oracle ERP technical consultant and 5 years as AWS Cloud Data Engineer.
-- 🌱 I'm currenly learning Terraform, SAM and Serverless Framework and GitHub Actions and Workflows
+- 🌱 I'm currenly learning Terraform, SAM and Serverless Framework and GitHub Actions and Workflows.
+The list of my personal projects can be founnd at the bottom of this page
 - 👯 I’m looking to collaborate on creating serverless patterns
 - 🤔 I’m looking for help with Kubernetes
 - 💬 Ask me about my upcoming projects
 - 📫 How to reach me : subhamay.aws@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/His/Him
 - ⚡ Fun fact: Love to play cuddle my cats Samsung and Thomas.

 <h3 align="left">Languages and Tools:</h3>